 Support for children and families dealing with digestive issues

-Our pediatric gastroenterologists work with registered dieticians and social workers who can offer additional services to help you understand and cope with a GI disorder diagnosis.
+Our pediatric gastroenterologists work with registered dietitians and social workers who can offer additional services to help you understand and cope with a GI disorder diagnosis.